HTTP API Reference Guide

 }

-operation is atomic when specifying multiple configuration parameters.
+Multiple configuration parameters can be set at one time using this command.
 All of the specified sensor configuration parameters must be set successfully for the POST

 Note